beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \makebox[\textwidth][c]{\includegraphics[width=\textwidth]{src/imgs/graphs/05_mean_conf_mat_hffnn}}
-    \caption{The weighted confusion matrices of 51-class HFFNN classifier.
+    \caption[short caption todo]{The weighted confusion matrices of 51-class HFFNN classifier.
 The confusion matrix is weighted by the $F_1$-score of each model, such that better performing models have a greater impact on the weighted confusion matrix.}